Zilliqa/kaya/README.md

 ## Testing

-Automated tests are a work-in-progress.
-For now, you have to run tests manually.
+Some of the functions in Kaya RPC are covered under automated testing using `jest`.
+However, scilla related transactions are not covered through automated testing.
+To test the `CreateTransaction` functionalities, you will have to test it manually.

 From `test/scripts/`, you can use run `node DeployContract.js` to test contract deployment.
 Then, use `node CreateTransaction --key [private-key] --to [contract_addr]` to make transition calls.